-Located in the Near West Community Area, Touhy-Herbert Park totals [3.01] acres and features a small field house with a game room.
-Outside, the park offers baseball fields, basketball courts, a playground and interactive water spray feature.
-The small field house is currently closed.
+Located in the Near West Community Area, Touhy-Herbert Park totals 3.01 acres and features a small field house.
+Outside, the park offers baseball fields, basketball courts, an interactive water spray feature and a playground that was renovated in 2016 as part of Mayor Emanuel's Chicago Plays!
+Program.

 In 1959, the city transferred the park to the Chicago Park District, which purchased additional land to expand the park to its current 8 acres.
 Since 1961, the park district and the Board of Education have jointly operated the park and the adjacent Herbert Elementary School.